Done-Brand/MyATM/README.md

 1. Download the entire project folder from github
 2. Paste the project folder in any directory that does not need admin privillages.
-3. Open Visual studio and navigate tot the "File" -> "Open" -> "Project", search for the directory of the Atm project
+3. Open Visual studio and navigate to the "File" -> "Open" -> "Project", search for the directory of the Atm project
 4. Click Run on Visual Studio!

 ## Usage